yasyx/datax-job-runner/README.md

 Now we can only support sync jobs of  `MySQL to MySQL`, it works like below

  - Dump database struct of MySQL reader
- - Create database struct by dump file
+ - Create writer database struct by dump file
  - Register tables of database to Ansible playbook
  - Generate reader.json、writer.json、job.json
- - Run jobs by alibaba datax
+ - Run jobs by alibaba datax to sync data from one to another

 Features
  - Docker